-While the ingredients list on the back of a 30ml jar of Crème de la Mer may require a magnifying glass, this one doesn’t…
+While the ingredients list on the back of a 30ml jar may require a magnifying glass, this one doesn’t…

 La Mer Ingredient No.1 – Seaweed Extract

-First on the list is the PR’d and much talked about hero ingredient of Crème de la Mer face cream.
+First on the list is the PR’d and much talked about hero ingredient.
 Seaweed.
 This earns brownie points.
-It is not often the most talked about ingredient ends up first on a skincare ingredients list.
-At first look, this earns Crème de la Mer brownie points.
+It’s not often the most talked about ingredient ends up first on a skincare ingredients list.

 So what does seaweed extract do?
 Is it truly a Miracle Broth™?